University of Essex: 2010 to present

 In March 2019, Essex joined seven other universities across European to form the Young Universities for the Future of Europe (YUFE) Alliance.
 Later in June 2019, the European Commission announced YUFE to be one of 17 projects that will receive funding for a three-year pilot under the European Universities Initiative funded by the Erasmus+ programme.
 The objective of the programme is to create 'European Universities' based on cross-border alliances of higher education institutions that share a common long-term strategy in the promotion of European values and identity.

+In December 2025, Essex announced that it would be closing its Southend campus at the end of the 2025/26 academic year and cutting around 400 jobs (half academic, half in professional services), with around 800 students relocating to the Colchester campus, as a result of a fall in international recruitement.

 Colchester campus and architecture

 Wivenhoe Park, the home of the primary campus, was painted by landscape painter John Constable in 1816.
 The park houses the main 1960s buildings along with Wivenhoe House, an 18th-century mansion that also features in Constable's painting.
 Wivenhoe House hotel was closed in December 2010 for major refurbishment and reopened in 2012 as a combined four-star country house hotel and hotel school.
 The Edge Hotel School was originally a partnership between the university and the Edge Foundation and is now a department of the university.
 It is the UK's first working hotel school dedicated to the development of future leaders of the hotel, events and hospitality industry.